 After about a year of monthly rehearsals, the group without a name had a very successful first gig at the MN State Fair (dancers showed up and stayed to strut their stuff!).
-After adding a banjo and a tuba completed the sound Richard had been looking for, and it was time to give the band a name.
+Soon after that, adding a banjo and a tuba completed the sound Richard had been looking for, and it was time to give the band a name.

 The group called itself the Stone Arch Jazz Band after the Stone Arch Bridge at St. Anthony Falls in Minneapolis, a historic bridge that spans the Mighty Mississippi River which runs all the way down to New Orleans and frequently has been sung about in Traditional Jazz.